Who is writing and talking here?

 Alexander Schacht

-I have studied mathematics and received my PhD in biostatistics on non-parametric statistics from the University of Göttingen in Germany.
-I authored more than 70 scientific manuscripts in peer-reviewed journals and regularly speak at international conferences – both statistical ones like PSI and medical ones like EADV.
-During my career at university and within the pharma industry, I have collected more than 20 years of experience.
+Alexander Schacht is a Statistician and the Executive VP of Launch and Commercialisation Data Sciences at Veramed.
+Alexander studied mathematics and received his PhD in biostatistics on non-parametric statistics from the University of Göttingen in Germany.
+He has authored more than 70 scientific manuscripts in peer-reviewed journals and regularly speaks at international conferences, such as PSI and EADV.

-My career focused mostly on phase III and IV (RCT, observational studies, HTA submission, commercialization work) with some regulatory work as well as some experience in the early phases of clinical development.
+Alexander has more than 20 years of experience working as a statistician in healthcare, working primarily on phase IIIb and IV (RCT, observational studies, HTA submission, commercialisation work) with some regulatory work, as well as some work within the early phases of clinical development.

-I’m a happy husband and father of 3 wonderful kids, who I love to spend time with.
-In the rest of my time, I love running and listening to podcasts.
+Alexander is a happy husband and father of three wonderful kids, who he credits for his continued passion and drive to help patients worldwide.
+In his spare time, Alexander loves running and listening to podcasts.

 Benjamin Piske

-I got interested in statistics during my studies of mathematics at the university of Göttingen when I attended courses of statistics at the department of medical statistics.
-Focusing on non-parametric statistics, I completed my MSc in 2003 and continued to work at the department until starting with a global CRO in April 2004.
-I started as biostatistician in the phase IIIb/IV environment and worked on interventional and non-interventional late phase trials, commercialization work, publication / presentation support, registries and investigator driven trials in several therapeutic areas – mainly oncology, hematology and neurology – using a broad range of statistical methods.
-During the later stages of my career I also worked on phase II and phase III trials as well as submissions.
+He started as biostatistician in the phase IIIb/IV environment and worked on interventional and non-interventional late phase trials, commercialization work, publication / presentation support, registries and investigator-driven trials in several therapeutic areas – mainly oncology, haematology and neurology – using a broad range of statistical methods.
+During the later stages of his career, Benjamin also worked on phase II and phase III trials, as well as submissions.

-In 2008 I took over line management responsibility for a primarily remote team, and since then developed more and more into a senior position.
-I’m primarily working office based in our office in Berlin, Germany.
+In 2008 Benjamin took over line management responsibility for a primarily remote team, and since then, developed more and more into a senior managing position with focus on people development.
+He’s primarily working home based with occasional days in the Cytel office in Berlin, Germany.

 Is this podcast for you?